code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 * Spring Boot 1.5
 * Maven 3.5

-The setup of the project is based on a previous [Spring WS tutorial]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.
+The setup of the sample is based on a previous [Spring WS tutorial]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.

-There are two additional dependencies that we need to add to the Maven POM file in order for our example to work.
+There are two additional dependencies that we need to add to the Maven POM file in order for this example to work.

 The first one is `spring-boot-starter-security` [Spring Boot starter](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters){:target="_blank"} dependency which will be used for the server setup.
 The second one is the Apache `httpclient` dependency that we need for the client setup part.